-Traditional local dishes you can try in dozens of restaurants in the city or taverns, within the rural households around the city.
+Traditional local dishes can be tried in dozens of restaurants in the city or taverns, within rural households around the city.
 Don`t miss tasting the local specialties of Vis bread and cake and pilchards from the grill.

 Mountain climbing, cycling, or diving are available for active holiday lovers on the island of Vis.
 Especially popular on the island are military tours.
 The island had a role of a military base in former socialist Yugoslavia.
 Today, there are many remains, tunnels, and bunkers, open for visitors.